thanosmoschou/musicVibes/readme.md

 ### How to run it
-First open the project's folder in a terminal and run the command:
+Open the project's folder in a terminal.
+If it is the first time you're running this app, you will need to download all the required modules.
+Type:

 ```
 pip install -r requirements.txt
 ```

-to install all the required modules that app will use. <br>
+to install all the required modules that app needs.
+The next time you run the app, you don't need to run the previous command, because all the modules are now downloaded.<br>

 Then type:

 ```
 python3 musicVibes.py
 ```
+to start the app.<br>

 Select a folder that has some music inside and let the app do its magic!
 The only thing you have to do is vibing!!!